derryfieldftc/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/docs/README.md

 This is meant for programmers to leave information on external library usage, and other general information.

 ## Contributing:
-If you do anything in this code base, add you name and any link you want below.
+If you do anything in this code base, add you name and any link you want to the *BOTTOM* of this list.
 Lets not forget all the people who taught and helped us.

 ## Contributors: